 Channa/ Gram dal – 1 tsp

-- Wash and chop deseeded bitter gourds.
+- Wash and chop bitter gourds after removing seeds.
+You need not peel them.
 Rinse the chopped bitter gourd in salt water and drain water completely.

 - Now take a frying pan or wok.
 Fry urad dal, red chillis by adding few drops of oil until dal turns brown and you get a nice roasted aroma.
 Do not burn any ingredient.